The Complexity of Shake Slice Knots: The Calculus of Dualizable Patterns

 \begin{enumerate}[itemsep=1mm] \item Draw $\hat{P}, \hat{\mu_V}, \hat{\lambda_V}$ in either of the standard diagrams of $\SS21$ (2-ball or dotted-circle) and keep track of their framings. \item Observe that removing a neighborhood of $\hat{\mu_V}$ recovers $P \subset V$. \item Draw an explicit, ambient isotopy of $\SS21$ which moves $\hat{P}$ to an $\sphere1$ factor, fixes $\hat{\mu_V}$, and keeps $\hat{\lambda_V}$ disjoint from the final position of $\hat{P}$ in the diagram (what this means will become clear in the examples). \item The ambient isotopy may change the framings of $\hat{\lambda_V}$ and $\hat{P}$, so apply the Gluck twist map to the diagram to correct them (again, what this means will become clear in the examples). \item Let $P\dual$ be the image of $\hat{\lambda_V}$ after the ambient isotopy and Gluck twisting, considered in the complement of $\mu_V$. \end{enumerate}

 The correctness of this process follows from the rough discussion proceeding it, with a little care.
 A completely detailed account is given in \cite{miller_knot_2018}.
-We will now give two examples of this computation which we will carry out in each of the two diagrams for $\SS21$ respectively.
+We give an example of this computation which we will carry out in dotted-circle notation.
+We refer the reader to \cite[Figure 2]{miller_knot_2018} for an example in 2-ball notation, or to version one (available on the arXiv) of this paper.